 Rule 607.
-(1) After June 30, 1980, iIt is unlawful for a person to load, or allow the loading of, gasoline from a delivery vessel into any existing stationary vessel of more than 2,000-gallon capacity located at a gasoline-loading facility, in any county listed in table 61 a, unless the stationary vessel is equipped with a permanent submerged fill pipe.
-(2) After June 30, 1981, it is unlawful for a person to load, or allow the loading of gasoline from a delivery vessel into any existing stationary vessel of more than 2,000-gallon capacity located at a gasoline loading facility outside of any county listed in table 61 a, unless the stationary vessel is equipped with a permanent submerged fill pipe.
+(1) It is unlawful for a person to load or allow the loading of gasoline from a delivery vessel into any existing stationary vessel of more than 2,000-gallon capacity located at a gasoline-loading facility, unless the stationary vessel is equipped with a permanent submerged fill pipe.

-- (23) After December 31, 1982, iIt is unlawful for a person to load, or allow the loading of, gasoline from a delivery vessel into any existing stationary vessel of more than 2,000-gallon capacity located at either of the following loading facilities, unless the stationary vessel is controlled by a vapor balance system, or an equivalent control system approved by the department: - (a) A loading facility located in any area listed in table 61. - (b) A loading facility located in the 2015 ozone nonattainment area. - (c)A loading facility which is located outside both the 2015 ozone nonattainment area and in any area that is not listed in table 61 and which that delivers gasoline to a gasoline-dispensing facility subject to R 336.1606(32) and (4) or R 336.1703(2) and (3). - (3) Proper operation of tThe vapor balance system as required in subrule (2) of this rule is when shall capture displaced gasoline vapors and air are captured by means of a vaportight vapor tight collection line and shall be that is designed to return not less than 90%, by weight, of the displaced gasoline vapor from the stationary vessel to the delivery vessel. - (4) Any stationary vessel that is subject to the provisions of subrule (32) of this rule shall-must be equipped, maintained, or controlled with all of the following:
+- (2) It is unlawful for a person to load, or allow the loading of, gasoline from a delivery vessel into any existing stationary vessel of more than 2,000-gallon capacity located at the following loading facilities, unless the stationary vessel is controlled by a vapor balance system, or an equivalent control system approved by the department: - (a) A loading facility located in any area listed in table 61. - (b) A loading facility located in the 2015 ozone nonattainment area. - (c) A loading facility located outside both the 2015 ozone nonattainment area and any area listed in table 61 that delivers gasoline to a gasoline-dispensing facility subject to R 336.1606(2). - (3) Proper operation of the vapor balance system as required in subrule (2) of this rule is when gasoline vapors and air are captured by means of a vapor tight collection line that is designed to return not less than 90%, by weight, of the displaced gasoline vapor from the stationary vessel to the delivery vessel. - (4) Any stationary vessel that is subject to the provisions of subrule (2) of this rule must be equipped, maintained, or controlled with all of the following: - (a) An interlocking system or procedure to ensure that the vapor tight collection line is connected before any gasoline can be loaded. - (b) A device to ensure that the vapor tight collection line must close upon disconnection so as to prevent the release of gasoline vapor.